marionettejs/backbone.radio/README.md

 Use Backbone.Radio to build large, maintainable, and decoupled applications.

 Backbone.Radio is a collection of messaging patterns for Backbone applications.
-It uses Backbone.Events as a pub-sub message bus, then adds semantics to your communications through the addition of two new messaging patterns, Commands and Requests.
-The three systems are bound together as Channels, which provide explicit namespacing to your communications.
+It uses Backbone.Events as a pub-sub message bus, then adds semantics to your communications through the addition of a new messaging pattern, Requests.
+The two systems are bound together as Channels, which provide explicit namespacing to your communications.

 ## Installation